nazpins/naztech-automated-data-sorting-tools/Python-Scripts/README.md

 This folder contains a collection of scripts focused on improving workflows in machine learning, automation, data sorting, security, and management.

 ## WARNING - Please REVIEW each script before running it.
-Most of these scripts are auutomated and will ask for user input, but it's good practice to know what a script does before running it.
+Most of these scripts are automated and will ask for user input, but it's good practice to know what a script does before running it.

 ## Prerequisites